learncodingwithus/firstproject/README.md

 # firstproject
-My first code in GitHub
+My first code in GitHub for Slack integration with Python